ainblockchain/bert-online/AIN.md

 ### run_squad_online.py

-Currently, *model training* using run_squad_online.py is not supported in AIN Cloud Beta as it takes relatively long time.
+Currently, *model training* using run_squad_online.py is not supported in AIN Cloud beta as it takes relatively long time.
-Try to run the code by pressing the "Run" button [`AIN Cloud Beta`](https://cloud.ainetwork.ai/) and see if it gives correct answers.
+Try to run the code by pressing the "Run" button [`AIN Cloud beta`](https://cloud.ainetwork.ai/) and see if it gives correct answers.
 In particular, try to run the code with your own input by modifying the input part of the source code: